 Women Minister to Jesus

-1 Soon afterwards, he went about through cities and villages, preaching and bringing the good news of God’s Kingdom.
-With him were the twelve, 2 and certain women who had been healed of evil spirits and infirmities: Mary who was called Magdalene, from whom seven demons had gone out; 3 and Joanna, the wife of Chuzas, Herod’s steward; Susanna; and many others; who had delivered them from their demon possessions.
+1 Soon afterwards, he went about through cities and villages, preaching and bringing the good news of the Kingdom of God’.
+With him were the twelve disciples, 2 and certain women who had been healed of evil spirits and infirmities: Mary who was called Magdalene, from whom seven demons had gone out; 3 and Joanna, the wife of Chuzas, Herod’s steward; Susanna; and many others; who had delivered them from their demon possessions.

 The Parable of the Sower